 - That the product contained the defect when it left the defendant’s possession;

-- That the plaintiff used the product in a reasonably foreseeable manner; and
+- That you used the product in a reasonably foreseeable manner; and

-- That the plaintiff suffered harm as a result of the defect.
+- That you suffered harm as a result of the defect.

 Under California law, if a product is more dangerous than it should be – or it contains inadequate warnings – whoever designs, makes, or sells the defective product is strictly liable for any injuries that result when the product is used in a reasonably foreseeable way.

-This doesn’t necessarily mean the manufacturer or designer must completely eliminate a danger.
+This does not necessarily mean the manufacturer or designer must completely eliminate a danger.
 Many useful, everyday products are inherently dangerous when misused (or even when used).

-It is up to a jury to determine whether the defendant took reasonable precautions and whether the plaintiff’s use was reasonably foreseeable.
+It is up to a jury to determine whether the defendant took reasonable precautions and whether your use was reasonably foreseeable.

-Defenses to products liability lawsuits include (but are not limited to):
+Defenses to product liability lawsuits include (but are not limited to):

 - The defendant was not the one who designed/manufactured/distributed/sold the product,